genesissupsup/Nautabus/readme.md

 traditional options like NServiceBus or Azure Service Bus.
 You just want a little bus.

-Nautabus is a light-weight, hostable server that provides durable messaging sharing services between multiple client applications.
+Nautabus is a light-weight, hostable server that provides durable messaging services between multiple client applications.
 It implements the Publish-Subscribe architectural design pattern over RESTful APIs and WebSockets using ASP.NET Web API and SignalR.